suffolklibraries/sljekyll/_recurrents/framlingham-lego-club.md

 ---
-recurrent-title: "Lego club for 5-11 year-olds (children aged 7 and under must be accompanied by an adult) - term-time only - starts 16 September"
+recurrent-title: "Lego club for 5-11 year-olds (children aged 7 and under must be accompanied by an adult) - term-time only"
 recurrent-day: Saturday
 recurrent-times: 1000-1130
 recurrent-location: framlingham-library